-- Engagement letter the objectives of the audit, our responsibilities in carrying out our audit, as well as management's responsibilities, are set out in the engagement letter and any subsequent amendment letters as provided by management. - Audit planning report as attached - Required inquiries professional standards require that during the planning of our audit we obtain your views on risk of fraud and other matters.
-We make similar inquiries to management as part of our planning process; responses to these will assist us in planning our overall audit strategy and audit approach accordingly - What are your views about fraud risks at the entity? - How do those charged with governance exercise effective oversight of management's processes for identifying and responding the risk of fraud in the entity and internal controls management has established to mitigate these fraud risks? - Are you aware of or have you identified any instances of actual, suspected, or alleged fraud, including misconduct or unethical behavior related to financial reporting or misappropriation of assets?
-If so, have the instances been appropriately addressed and how have they been addressed? - Has the entity entered into any unusual transactions?

-- Management representation letter we will obtain from management certain representations at the completion of the annual audit.
+- Engagement letter the objectives of the audit, our responsibilities in carrying out our audit, as well as management's responsibilities, are set out in the engagement letter and any subsequent amendment letters - Audit planning report as attached - Required inquiries professional standards require that during the planning of our audit we obtain your views on risk of fraud and other matters.
+We make similar inquiries to management as part of our planning process; responses to these will assist us in planning our overall audit strategy and audit approach accordingly - Management representation letter we will obtain from management certain representations at the completion of the annual audit.
 In accordance with professional standards, copies of the representation letter will be provided to the Audit Committee - Audit findings report at the completion of our audit, we will provide a report to the Audit Committee - Annual independence letter at the completion of our audit, we will provide a letter to the Audit Committee